 Humanity’s desire to replicate its most valuable asset—intelligence—emerged in antiquity, and is today, more than ever, at the forefront of research.
 Our written fascination with automata and artificial intelligence (AI) dates back to Ancient Greece, where The Iliad describes golden women built by Hephaestus who “were like real young women, with sense and reason, voice also and strength, and all the learning of the immortals” (Iliad 18.417-421).
 For millennia, humanity expressed this desire mainly through art forms, due to limitations in technical understanding and abilities.
 However, in the mid-twentieth century humanity began to make substantial technical progress in the field of artificial intelligence.
 Despite this progress, our ability to build a machine with intelligence indistinguishable from ours is still highly debated.
 Through my colloquium, I hope to gain insight into the potential of machine intelligence, and the consequences we may face if we reach the point of singularity—a time in which artificial intelligence will overtake human thought.

 While evidence for the potential of the singularity may be inconclusive, there is little question that we are only at the dawn of artificial intelligence.
 Every day, we interact with primitive forms of machine intelligence, ranging from querying our virtual assistances on our smartphones to being recommended products on the web, which are algorithmically inferred from our past preferences.
 It is difficult to ascertain exactly how these systems will continue to develop and improve, thus making it problematic to predict when this day of singularity will come—if it ever does.
-Ray Kurzweil, in The Singularity is Near, suggests that this date is 2045, yet other timelines proposed in his book have fell short.
+Ray Kurzweil, in The Singularity is Near, suggests that this date is 2045, yet other timelines proposed in his book have fallen short [or have not come to pass].
 Regardless, developments in machine learning are occurring at an unprecedented rate, which suggests that it is imperative to consider both the benefits and the ramifications of these innovations on human life.

 Concentration vis-à-vis Colloquium

 Over the last three and half years, I have studied the deeply intertwined nature of computer science and mathematics.
 In an applied sense, I combine these two fields to program computers to extract knowledge from, and to learn from, data.
-In today’s terms, this field is generally considered data science.
+In today’s terms, this field is generally called data science.
 However, as it is in its early stages, the term data science is not well defined.
 Some see it as a unique combination of fields such as machine learning, statistics, predictive analytics, artificial intelligence, and the like; others argue that it is simply a rebranding of well-established methods.
 In either case, data science is an extremely interdisciplinary field of study.
 Its research has implications beyond computer science and mathematics alone, as these are simply the tools employed to solve some of the most challenging problems in our world today.
 In fact, data science is used to solve problems in natural language processing, genomics, finance, public policy, healthcare, and even high-energy physics.